ErayEroglu/python-semantic-caching/src/README.md

 ### Installation

-After creating a vector database, you should install the repository by using the following command.
+After creating a vector database, you should install the repository using the following command.

 ```bash
 git clone git@github.com:ErayEroglu/python-semantic-caching.git